GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 A small tool/utility to download your Neos Account contents to your local computer.

 # Disclaimer
 While every effort is made to download everything from your account, this utility may miss or lose some data.
-As such we're unable to offer any guarentee or warranty on this application's ability.
+As such we're unable to offer any guarantee or warranty on this application's ability.
 This is in line with the License but this additional disclaimer is here in the hopes of transparency.

 Please refer to the [License](LICENSE.md) file for additional commentary.